szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 ---

 June 17 is a rather arbitrary date to write this report, but the [Rust user groups](/user-groups) page was updated exactly 3 months ago.
-As I updated the numbers there today I wanted to submit it to [This week in Rust](https://this-week-in-rust.org/), but, rather understandably, they don't like to include the same URL twice.
+As I updated the numbers there I wanted to submit it to [This week in Rust](https://this-week-in-rust.org/), but, rather understandably, they don't like to include the same URL twice.
 They even have a CI job failing if the same URL is submitted twice.

 So I figured instead of submitting that page I could update some of the other data pages I collected and I could write a report about all the changes.
 That will be probably more